DerekSelander/dsdump/docs/index.md

 0x100002158: 0x00000001000020b2 (bits!)
 ```

 I've annotated the above output.
-Looking at the `bits` of the `objc_class` do you see how there is a 2 in the least significant bit?
+Looking at the `bits` of the `objc_class` do you see how there is a 2 in the least significant hexadecimal value?

-If you were to consult the [runtime header](https://opensource.apple.com/source/objc4/objc4-756.2/runtime/objc-runtime-new.h.auto.html), you'll see **`FAST_IS_SWIFT_STABLE`** that has the following declaration:
+If you were to consult the [objc-runtime-new.h file](https://opensource.apple.com/source/objc4/objc4-756.2/runtime/objc-runtime-new.h.auto.html), you'll see **`FAST_IS_SWIFT_STABLE`** has the following declaration:

 ```c
 #define FAST_IS_SWIFT_STABLE    (1UL<<1)